Apply for admission to Middle Tennessee State University as a transfer student.

 Q: What paperwork will need to be submitted while I am in the program?

 A: An Upper Division and Intent to Graduate form must be submitted to the CBAS Graduation Coordinator at least two to three semesters prior to when you plan to graduate.
-A copy of the Intent to Graduate form is available online.
 A copy of your Upper Division form will be kept in your student folder and must be submitted along with your Intent to Graduate form.
 It is the student's responsibility to make arrangements with his/her academic advisor to get a signed copy of his/her Upper Division form.

 Students holding the RN license must meet all general studies requirements.
 Transcripts